-Let’s examine each term individually, and get on the same page about their meanings.
+Let’s examine each term individually and get on the same page about the different meanings.

 Diversity is the presence of difference within a given setting.
 You can have, for example, a diversity of species within an ecosystem, a diversity of clothing brands in your closet, or a diversity of opinion or experiences.

 None of this, however, is what I mean when I talk about “diversity” in tech.
-In that context, I’m referring to a diversity of identities, like race and gender (the current hot topics), and, in some cases ethnicity, religion, nationality, or sexual orientation.
-HR folks may think of these identities as protected classes — identities that have received (and still receive) systematic discriminatory treatment, and create advantages and barriers to opportunity and resources.
+In that context, I’m referring to a diversity of identities, like race and gender identity (the current hot topics) and, in some cases, ethnicity, religion, nationality, or sexual orientation.
+HR folks may think of these identities as protected classes — identities that have received (and still receive) systematic discriminatory treatment and create advantages and barriers to opportunity and resources.

 Diversity is often used as a euphemism.
 People say, “We are working to diversify our upper management,” instead of, “We are working to ensure there are more women and people of color in our upper-management roles.”
 Stepping away from the euphemism requires us to get more specific and accurate in our goals, which can lead to more substantive and accurate conversations and strategies.

-- Think for a moment about the diversity of your own team or organization.
-What is it like?
-Make some notes on that paper/document you’ve got going from the earlier exercise.
+- Think for a moment about the diversity of your own team or workers in your organization.
+How do you feel?
+Make some notes on that paper or document from the earlier exercise.

 - Follow-up question: How would your feelings and reactions change if you were of a different race, gender, sexual orientation, or religion than you are?